brilliancebitcoin/coinflip/README.md

 # Notes on its status as a work-in-progress

-(1) I know, it's absolutely horrendous in appearance -- maybe someday it will look pretty but I am not a frontend guy
+(1) I know, it's absolutely horrendous in appearance -- maybe someday it will look pretty but I am not a frontend girl

 (2) You need to play it with testnet coins, I use this faucet: https://bitcoinfaucet.uo1.net/send.php -- I usually send money from the faucet directly into the addresses the game tells me to send money to, and I usually use the faucet's address as the withdrawal addresses for both players